li-xin-yi/lctemplates/docs/source/diff-array.md

 ### Example

-For example, suppose that our project team has a list of tasks that must be proceeded during time `[start,end]` (inclusively):
+For example, suppose that our project team has a list of tasks that must be proceeded in the duration`[start,end]` (inclusively):

 ```
 [[1,4],[2,5],[3,4],[4,7],[6,10]]